Saysong/flir_lepton_ros2/README.md

 # Flir Lepton ROS package
+A ROS 2

 This package capture images from the [Flir Lepton Camera](https://www.sparkfun.com/products/14654) and publish them in a ROS topic.
-Tested on ROS melodic in a Raspberry pi 3 and the NVIDIA Jetson Nano.
+Tested on the NVIDIA Jetson Nano.

 ## Pin Mapping